dongreenberg/Bookie/README.md

 --NOTE Either register for a DNS name, or change the global HTTPUtility.java and IP variables in the iOS and Android code to your server's IP.

-V. PHP Setup -
+#PHP Setup -

 Copy all of the PHP and HTML source into the base directory of the server.
 Make sure this directory is visible to outside IP's.

-VI.
-Running the Project and Using Bookie
+#Running the Project and Using Bookie

-Since only the Android version is complete, we will only include instructions for running that version here.
 The website we created is for organization and event creation.
 The mobile app is for users to control their subscriptions and events, as well as importing a class schedule.
 The mobile app uses the data created on the website.